Azure/azure-iot-sdks/c/doc/run_sample_on_raspberrypi2_raspbian.md

 	- USB keyboard
 	- USB mouse (optional; you can navigate NOOBS with a keyboard)
 	- USB Mini cable
-	- An HDMI cable
+	- HDMI cable
 	- TV/ Monitor that supports HDMI
-	- An Ethernet cable or Wi-Fi dongle
+	- Ethernet cable or Wi-Fi dongle

-	> Note: You may wish to consider a Starter Kit such as [CanaKit](http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW/ref=sr_1_4?ie=UTF8&qid=1429516842&sr=8-4&keywords=raspberry+pi) that includes some of these hardware requirements.
+You may wish to consider a Starter Kit such as [CanaKit](http://www.amazon.com/CanaKit-Raspberry-Complete-Original-Preloaded/dp/B008XVAVAW/ref=sr_1_4?ie=UTF8&qid=1429516842&sr=8-4&keywords=raspberry+pi) that
+	 includes some of these hardware requirements.

 <a name="beforebegin"/>
 ## Before you begin